Hereditary Angioedema (HAE)

 Pathogenesis of HAE

-The underlying mechanism of HAE is primarily attributed to dysregulations within the complement system, particularly concerning the functionality of the C1 esterase inhibitor (C1-INH).
-In individuals with HAE, mutations or deficiencies in the C1-INH gene lead to inadequate regulation of various pathways, including the classical and lectin pathways of complement activation.
-This results in the uncontrolled production of bradykinin, a potent vasodilator, leading to increased vascular permeability and tissue swelling, characteristic of HAE episodes.
-Additionally, dysregulation of coagulation and fibrinolytic pathways may contribute to the pathogenesis of HAE.
+The pathogenesis of HAE is attributed to a particular disorder in the functioning of the C1 esterase inhibitor (C1-INH) within the complement system.
+Patients with this condition tend to possess mutations or deficiencies within the C1 -INH gene, which leads to inadequate suppression and/or regulation of different biological pathways, such as the classical and lectin pathways of complement activation.
+Subsequently, an unregulated production of bradykinin, a highly potent vasodilator occurs with greater tissue swelling and vascular hyperpermeability, which is a hallmark of HAE episodes.
+Furthermore, the alteration of the equilibrium between coagulation and fibrinolytic pathways may be an additional factor in the pathogenesis of HAE.

 Diagnostics Development of HAE